2025 SMA Thailand Conservation Expedition

 • Sarong/scarf (something to cover knees when entering Temples and holy places *this may be purchased in country if desired)

-• Rubber boots/galoshes for time in jungle, can also be purchased in country
+• Rubber boots/galoshes for time in jungle and during service project.
+An old pair of sneakers that can get wet and muddy can also suffice.
+Boots can also be purchased in country if desired.

 *Please keep in mind that the communities we will visit are generally more socially conservative.
 As this applies to dress, people do not appreciate seeing a lot of exposed leg, cleavage, or bare shoulders.
 Please be sensitive to this when packing, and remember to have a sarong.